xyxj1024/envoy-playground/demo6/README.md

     envoy-2
 ```

-For example, let's take a look at the state of `envoy-1`:
+Let's take a look at how our example Envoy instances function:

 ```bash
 # Check Envoy logs